Last updated: July 20, 2023

 However, as beautiful as the beach may be, swimming is not recommended due to the strong rips and currents that are always present there.

 Check out our list of beaches in the Royal National Park for more options.

 While not an official nudist beach, Little Congwong in Botany Bay National Park does attract a lot of nude swimmers and bathers of all kinds.

-Located only a short walk away from its bigger neighbour Congwong Beach, Little Congwong is a gorgeous strip of sand with excellent swimming conditions.
+Located only a short walk from its bigger neighbour Congwong Beach, Little Congwong is a gorgeous strip of sand with usually excellent swimming conditions.